eclipse/repairnator/repairnator/README.md

 Repairnator is decomposed in 6 different modules:
   - repairnator-core: contains shared elements for all other elements, it can be also use to generate Google Spreadsheets Credentials
-  - repairnator-scanner: scan automatically Travis Build and produce metrics and list of build ids (only for Bears)
   - repairnator-pipeline: it is the engine of Repairnator.
 Given a build id this part, compile, test and repair it, gathering data on it, and push on Github and on MongoDB
   - repairnator-realtime: inspects in realtime the builds from Travis (typically every minute)